 By using these academic metrics, Funding U creates a forward-looking assessment of your potential.
 To facilitate this review, you will need to provide documentation like an official or unofficial transcript to verify your academic standing during the application process.
 This merit-based system is the foundation for the specific eligibility criteria that you must meet to qualify for a loan, which we will detail in the next section.

-Building on its academic-based underwriting model, Funding U has established a clear set of eligibility criteria designed to identify students who are on a strong path toward graduation and career success.
+Building on its merit-based underwriting model, Funding U has established a clear set of eligibility criteria designed to identify students who are on a strong path toward graduation and career success.
 To qualify for a no-cosigner loan, you must meet specific requirements related to your academic performance, school, and personal status.
 It’s important to review these carefully to see if you are a potential candidate before starting an application.

 Your academic profile is the most critical component of your application.
 Funding U evaluates the following factors: